 In the previous post, we’ve talked about Continuous Integration and its benefits in software development automation.
 Hopefully, by now you understand how important continuous integration is and want to learn how to improve your software by using it.
 Now, you will learn how to implement continuous integration with TeamCity, one of the best continuous integration tools available out there.

-TeamCity offers free Professional Server License that allows you to use the full set of features it offers but is limited to 3 build agents and 100 build configurations.
-It is easily one of the best choices if you need stable, mature and user-friendly on-premises CI tool that to start with.
+TeamCity offers a free Professional Server License that allows you to use the full set of features it offers but is limited to 3 build agents and 100 build configurations.
+It is easily one of the best choices if you need a stable, mature, and user-friendly on-premises CI tool that to start with.

 We are going to cover:

 - Creating Your First .NET Project in TeamCity

 So, let’s start off by learning some basic TeamCity terms.

 Build Agent.
 This is the “engine” of the TeamCity.
 Build agents do all the heavy lifting needed to build and test the project.
 They are configured through the TeamCity server and can be set up to build and run on different platforms and operating systems.
 A build agent utilizes the power of the machine that it is installed on.

 TeamCity Server.
 The main purpose of the server part is to configure, monitor, distribute queued builds, manage users, and send reports.
 These tasks are just a small part of the TeamCity server responsibilities.

 Build Queue.
 It represents the list of triggered builds, which are the server delegates to the build agent for further processing.
 As soon as the compatible agent becomes idle, the TeamCity server assigns the build to it.